What Can You Do With a Master of Healthcare Administration (MHA)?

 • Train and educate staff regarding healthcare policies and procedures

-• Manage medical records, daily supply needs, and update and carry out procedures for specific departments
+• Manage medical records and daily supply needs, and update and carry out procedures for specific departments

 • Evaluate staff, review and develop reports and facility/department budgets